alexbarrachina/pyChanga/README.md

 not setup.
 Nothing repeats automatically: use ordinary Python loops.
 A finite part finishes after its final scheduled note, including nonblocking notes.

-Files are ordinary UTF-8 `.py` files.
 Text before the first section is setup;
 `# %% setup`, when present, must be the first section.
 A file without sections is one part.
 Names must be unique within a file.
 A selection cannot cross sections.
 Selections are dedented and retain their original line numbers for errors.

-The app has multiple file tabs.
-Closing a tab stops that document's parts.
-Editing or deleting text does not change already-playing code until it is run again.
-The Open dialog remembers the last successfully opened folder across app restarts.
-If that folder is moved or unavailable, it starts in Documents.
-Renaming a section creates a different part; the previous running name stays in the sidebar until stopped.
-Unsaved edits prompt before closing or quitting.

 ## Music API

+Notation and some examples are inpired in SCAMP https://scamp.marcevanstein.com/

 `piano(note, vol, dur, block=True)` plays an integer MIDI pitch from 0 to 127, or a list/tuple for a chord.
 Volume is 0–1; duration is positive beats. `block=False`